crusher0311/heart-helper/replit.md

-# Repair Order Search Tool
+# HEART Helper

 ## Overview

+**HEART Helper** is an AI-powered repair order search tool designed specifically for HEART Certified Auto Care shops.
+Following HEART's mission of "Helping Everyone Achieve Reliable Transportation," this tool empowers technicians to find similar historical jobs by matching vehicle details and repair types, enabling faster and more accurate estimates.

-An AI-powered repair order search application that helps automotive shops find similar historical jobs by matching vehicle details and repair types.
-The system uses OpenAI's API to intelligently score and rank job matches, enabling technicians to quickly estimate labor hours and parts costs based on past work.
+Built with HEART's brand values of **Integrity**, **Passion**, and **Transparency**, the application uses OpenAI's API to intelligently score and rank job matches, helping technicians quickly estimate labor hours and parts costs based on past work at HEART locations.

-The application imports repair order data from Tekmetric (a shop management system) and provides a fast, productivity-focused interface for searching through historical job data.
+The application integrates seamlessly with Tekmetric (HEART's shop management system) and features a fast, productivity-focused interface designed in HEART's brand colors and typography.

 **Tekmetric Integration**: Chrome extension integration that automates adding jobs to Tekmetric repair orders:
 1. **Chrome Extension**: Browser extension that auto-fills labor items and parts into Tekmetric by automating the UI